 Speed and ease are top priorities, as team members need to be trained quickly and work on multiple projects at the same time.
 Because Magnolia’s user interface is intuitive and easy to use, training takes only a matter of hours.

-The solar accreditation site contains a list of more than 4000 accredited solar panel installers that needs to be updated regularly.
+The solar accreditation site contains a list of more than 4,000 accredited solar panel installers that needs to be updated regularly.
 The CEC and Ventiv had decided to integrate Salesforce to manage this data, including an installer map and accreditation records that need to be updated regularly.
-Because Ventiv had always worked with Java, they found it easy to integrate Salesforce with Magnolia, and were able to synchronize member databases easily.
+Because Ventiv had always worked with Java, the team found it easy to integrate Salesforce with Magnolia, and were able to synchronize member databases easily.

 However, they were faced with a challenge when it came to handling the 20,000 records on the site.
 This far exceeds the limit of 2,000 entries that Salesforce can deal with at any one time.
 To override this issue, Ventiv used the Magnolia scheduler module to set up a synchronization process to log changes every night.